Earned value management guide

 What is earned value management (EVM)?

-The method used to collect the objective performance data used in EVM is called earned value analysis (EVA).
+The method used to collect the objective performance data for EVM is called earned value analysis (EVA).

 Planned value (PV)